Caroline Denise Berry1

 F, #45190, b.
 19 July 1871, d.
 29 June 1946

 Her married name became Chetwode.
-As a result of her marriage, Alice Hester Camilla Stapleton-Cotton was styled as Baroness Chetwode on 10 July 1945.
+After her marriage, Alice Hester Camilla Stapleton-Cotton was styled as Baroness Chetwode on 10 July 1945.

 Children of Alice Hester Camilla Stapleton-Cotton and Field Marshal Philip Walhouse Chetwode, 1st Baron Chetwode